LukeGall/Level-4-Solo-Project/notesDiary.md

 Make a list of things that can be improved with the app

-* Make tutorial page
-* Look at possible animation
+* Look at possible animation - not feasible
 * More tests and possible refactorings (Not too important)
 * Make plain board have a cool puzzle to start with
-* Home page
-* Github io
 * Flesh out issues I found from notes - important
 * User page?
-Maybe ability to save user data
+Maybe ability to save user data (Not important)
 * Maybe save boards with JSON?
 * Marble details component for boards

 Completed